 The Board of Directors draws the investors' attention to the fact that any investor will only be able to fully exercise his investor rights directly against the Company if the investor is registered himself and in his own name in the Register of Shareholders.
-In cases where an investor invests in the Company through an intermediary investing into the Company in his own name but on behalf of the investor, it may not always be possible for the investor to exercise certain Shareholder rights directly against the Company.
+In cases where an investor invests in the Company through an intermediary investing into the Company in his own name but on behalf of the investor, it may not always be possible for the investor to (i) exercise certain Shareholder rights directly against the Company or (ii) be indemnified in case of NAV calculation errors and/or non-compliance with investment rules and/or other errors at the level of the Fund.
 Investors are advised to take advice on their rights.